 How are smartphones affecting our sleep?

 The answer is simple, it’s all in the colour blue.
 The trouble with a smartphone is the blue light that the screen emits.
-The colour blue light is the shortest wavelength and simulates daylight.
+The colour blue light has a short wavelength and simulates daylight.
 This means our brains don’t produce enough melatonin, the chemical that puts us to sleep and helps us stay asleep.
-While blue light is beneficial during the day, it boosts attention, reaction time and mood.
-It is detrimental, at night because it throws the body’s natural circadian rhythm out of whack.
+While blue light is beneficial during the day by boosting attention capacity, reaction time and mood.
+It is detrimental at night because it throws the body’s natural circadian rhythm out of whack.

 According to the Harvard Medical School, the blue glow from a screen prohibits melatonin secretion drastically and studies have shed light (pun intended) on a possible link to diabetes, some cancers and heart disease.

 Light, at night, is why we don’t get enough sleep.
 Think back to the turn of the century, before the invention of the electric lightbulb, our main source of light was the sun, after the sun went down we relied on candles which left us in relative darkness.
 But, today we are constantly surrounded by bright lights, in our homes and on our screens.

 In America in 2012 studies showed that most of the country owned a smartphone, and the link between interrupted sleep and screen time was considerable.

 In a study conducted in the US, 46% of people said they checked their phone first thing in the morning and 83% admitted to using their smartphone before they went to bed, most of the users were Millennials (aged 18-24) with 13% saying they only disconnect after they go to bed.
 Some users even admitted to waking up in the middle of the night to check their phones and keep updated on social media.